 5 strange and scary facts about cold weather

 Winter can be one of the most beautiful times of the year, but it is also the deadliest.
-Cold weather can kill you much faster than hot weather can, and developed countries like the United States still see twice as many people die to the cold of winter than the heat of summer.
-Here are the five scariest facts about cold weather and what its truly capable of.
+Cold weather can kill you much faster than hot weather can, and developed countries like the United States still see twice as many people die in the cold of winter than in the heat of summer.
+Here are the 5 strange and scary facts about cold weather and what it’s truly capable of.

 1) The earth can’t start a new ice age, because we are still in one